Aryan152005/Java_Programming/README.md

     - click ok and check again (same as step 4 but change the directory to C or D drive)
 ---
 ### First Program
-- Class name always starts with Capital letter
+- Class name always starts with Capital .
-- Java is Case sensitive language
+- Java is Case sensitive language.
-- File name and class name should be same HelloWorld.java (this is source file)
+- File name and class name should be same.

+    HelloWorld.java (this is source file which should be saved with *.java* extension)
     ```java
     class HelloWorld{
         public static void main(Sring args[]){